Top

 Types of Side Drawers

-Depending on the app’s layout and user needs, designers use different styles of Side Drawer UI to make navigation smooth and practical.
+Depending on the app’s layout and user needs, designers use different styles of side drawer UI design to make navigation smooth and practical.
 Here are the most common types of Side Drawers used in design:

 Persistent Drawer